awsdocs/amazon-efs-user-guide/doc_source/monitoring-metric-math.md

 ## Metric math: Percentage of permitted throughput utilization<a name="metric-math-throughput-utilization"></a>

-To calculate the percentage of permitted throughput utilization \(`TotalIOBytes`\) for a time period, first multiply the throughput in MiB/second by 100\.
+To calculate the percentage of permitted throughput utilization \(`MeteredIOBytes`\) for a time period, first multiply the throughput in MiB/second by 100\.
 Then divide the result by the sum statistic of `PermittedThroughput` converted to MiB for the same period\.

 Suppose that your example logic is this: \(metric math expression for throughput in MiB/second x 100 \(to convert to percentage\)\) ÷ \(sum of `PermittedThroughput` ÷ 1,048,576 \(to convert bytes to MiB\)\)